anewtypeofinterference/Optician-Sans/README.md

 If you have any suggestions, feature requests or you want to help expanding the typeface, we'd love to hear from you in the issue section or contact [Simen](https://github.com/schikulski) or [Fábio](https://github.com/scannerlicker).

+## Future Updates
+There are no future updates planned, at the moment.

 ## Licensing
 This Font Software is licensed under the SIL Open Font License, Version 1.1.
 [More details in the license file](LICENSE.md).